justinorina/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. changes the group owner to school from the file hello.
 14. changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 15. changes the owner and group owner of _hello to vincent and staff respectively.
 16. changes the owner of the file hello to betty only if it is owned by the user guillaume.
+17. plays StarWars IV episode in the terminal.